rkillickdev/spelling-bee-scramble/README.md

 ![Counter and countdown clock](docs/features/spelling-bee-progress.png)

 The counter increments by 1 every time the player submits a correct answer.
-Once the counter reaches 6, the challenege is complete.Players are working against a countdown clock.
+Once the counter reaches 6, the challenge is complete.
+Players are working against a countdown clock.
 They must spell 6 words correctly within 60 seconds to successfully complete the challenge.
 The countdown starts as soon as the scrambled word and picture hint is generated.

 <br>